Could an underground tunnel by The Boring Company come to Austin?

-LAS VEGAS, Nevada — Ten employees with the City of Austin Development Services Department (DSD) flew to Las Vegas earlier this week to meet with representatives from The Boring Company, the Las Vegas Convention Center (LVCC) and their Clark County, Nevada development counterparts.
+LAS VEGAS, Nevada — Ten employees with the City of Austin's Development Services Department (DSD) flew to Las Vegas earlier this week to meet with representatives from The Boring Company, the Las Vegas Convention Center (LVCC) and their Clark County, Nevada, development counterparts.

 Management staff in charge of permitting such systems in Austin had the chance to see The Boring Company's construction site and visit with permitting officials in Nevada.